The Falls Church Anglican: Separation from the Episcopal Church

 The decision by the Falls Church Anglican to break away from the Episcopal Church stemmed from increasing dissatisfaction within the majority of the congregation over the direction being taken by the Episcopal Church.
 Several episodes contributed to the widening split, including the consecration of Gene Robinson, a partnered gay man, as Bishop of New Hampshire.
 In the view of many congregants, the Episcopal Church by these actions had violated its own constitution.
 These congregants concluded that to stay true to their traditional beliefs, they must separate.
 A vote was taken and 90 percent of the parishioners decided to leave the Episcopal Church to join the breakaway Convocation of Anglicans in North America, and 96 percent voted to hold on the property currently used.
 A minority faction, however, voted to remain part of the Episcopal Church.
-The majority group renamed itself the Falls Church Anglican, while the minority faction kept the name the Falls Church.
-However, both congregations claim 1732 as their founding date, and the same history through 2006.
+The majority group renamed itself the Falls Church Anglican, while the minority faction kept the name The Falls Church.
+However, both congregations claim 1732 as their founding date, and the same history through to 2006.

 Following a lengthy court dispute around the property, ended in 2012, a minority faction that voted to remain part of the Episcopal Church was awarded ownership of the church property, and the Anglican congregation parish of 3000 people had to move to nearby rented locations.

 In 2013, the Falls Church Anglican affiliated directly with the Anglican Church in North America.

 In June 2015 the Falls Church Anglican purchased land near the original church, with the intention of building a new church in the next years.
 The purchase will cost the parishioners $54 million ($31 million for the acquisition and an additional $23 million for new construction).
 On September 8, 2019, Falls Church Anglican celebrated its first worship service in their new facility.

 Since the 2006 split from the Episcopal Church, the Falls Church Anglican has been able to expand, by being able to fund and staff three more independent "daughter" Anglican churches: Christ Church in Vienna, Restoration Anglican, Arlington in Alexandria, and Grace Anglican in Winchester.